liferay/liferay-docs/userGuide/en/chapters/11-installing-liferay.markdown

 Before you fill out the database section of Liferay's setup wizard, go to your database software of choice and create a database for Liferay to use.
 This database must have UTF-8 as its character set, because Liferay is an internationalized application and needs the UTF-8 character set to display text in many different languages.
 Check the documentation for your database to see how to do this.

 Once you have your database created, create a user which can do anything to the database, including create and drop tables.
-It's important that this user have complete rights over the Liferay database, because Liferay manages its own tables.
+It's important that this user has complete rights over the Liferay database, because Liferay manages its own tables.
 Once you have your database and the credentials for this user, you can continue.

 Open the Database section of the wizard.
 From the select box, choose your database.
 You'll see a form which then lets you specify the URL to the database, the driver class, and the user credentials (see below).
-Most of this is filled out already; all you should need to do is supply the name and server of your database, as well as the user credentials.
+Most of this is filled out already; all you should need to do is supply the name of your database and the server it's running on, as well as the user credentials.

 ![Figure 11.x: Fill out the information for your database.
 We've chosen MySQL in this example, and have created a database called *nosester* to hold our Liferay data.](../../images/setup-wizard-2.png)